High-temperature superconductivity from kinetic energy: Abstract

 \section{Abstract}

-In this work, we demonstrate a kinetic superconductor in a simple lattice model with only one term: the nearest neighbor hopping $t$.
-The hopping is projected into a constrained Hilbert space, in the same spirit as the usual t-J model with $J=0$, where kinetic magnetism has been proposed.
-The ground state in our model is demonstrated as a superconductor from density matrix renormalization group (DMRG) simulation on the cylinder with $L_y$ up to 8.
-Both the pairing gap and the phase stiffness increase with the doping $x$, which is in contrast to high Tc cuprates where the pairing gap decreases with doping.
-We show that the pairing gap, measured from the spin gap or charge 1e gap, can be above $1.5 t$.
-Our model can be realized in the double Kondo lattice model relevant to the bilayer nickelate system in the limit of infinite inter-layer spin coupling $J_\perp/t \rightarrow +\infty$, with an inter-layer repulsion $V$ scaling alongside $J_\perp$ to offset the net attraction.
-In the double Kondo model, there is no fundamental constraint on $J_\perp/t$, allowing the reachable upper bound of $T_c/t$ to be a large number at the order of $0.5$.
-We also argue that the kinetic superconductor discovered in this work can smoothly connect to the more realistic regime with $J_\perp \sim t$, though the pairing gap may be reduced to the order of $0.1 t$ instead of $t$.
-Given that $t\sim 10^3$K in typical solid state systems, the material realization of the model may be promising to achieve a $T_c$ at the order of hundreds Kelvin.
-We propose to search for bilayer material with a reduced z-axis lattice constant to closely approach our ideal model.
+\hy{Superconductivity is usually assumed to arise from attractive interaction.
+In this work we show that strong pairing is possible soley from kinetic energy even without a net attraction.} We demonstrate a high-temperature kinetic superconductor in a simple lattice model with nearest-neighbor hopping ($t$) projected onto a constrained Hilbert space, analogous to the $t$-$J$ model with $J=0$, where kinetic magnetism has been previously studied.
+Using density matrix renormalization group (DMRG) on cylinders up to width $L_y=8$, we find a superconducting ground state exhibiting a key difference from high-$T_c$ cuprates: both the pairing gap and phase stiffness \textit{increase} with doping ($x$).
+We find pairing gaps, determined from spin and single-electron charge gaps, exceeding $1.5t$.
+This model can be realized within the double Kondo lattice model, relevant to bilayer nickelates, in the limit of strong inter-layer spin coupling ($J_\perp/t \rightarrow +\infty$) and a balancing inter-layer repulsion ($V$).
+Importantly, the double Kondo model does not fundamentally restrict $J_\perp/t$, suggesting the potential for high critical temperatures ($T_c$) approaching $0.5t$.
+While this idealized limit predicts large pairing gaps, we show a smooth connection to the more realistic regime with $J_\perp \sim t$, albeit with a reduced pairing gap of approximately $0.1t$.
+Assuming $t \sim 10^3$ K in typical solid state systems, our model suggests the exciting possibility of achieving $T_c$ of hundreds of Kelvin.
+We propose searching for bilayer materials with reduced out-of-plane lattice constants to better approximate the conditions of our ideal model.